AlejandraRV91/PortfolioFullStackBackEnd/README.md

 ## Database Structure

-The project uses a PostgreSQL database with two main tables: `Owners` and `Pets`.
+The project uses a PostgreSQL database with two main tables: `stores` and `Pets`.
 Here's a description of both tables:

 ### Stores